-The Group delivers a diverse range of engineering services and products through three business streams: Power and Propulsion, Rail and Road and Workforce Solutions.
+The Group delivers a diverse range of transportation products and solutions through three business streams: Power and Propulsion, Rail and Workforce Solutions.
 Engenco businesses specialise in:

-- Maintenance, repair and overhaul of heavy duty engines, powertrain, propulsion and gas compression systems; - Maintenance, repair and overhaul of locomotives; - Manufacture and maintenance of wagons, carriages and associated rail equipment; - Project management, training and workforce provisioning services; and - Manufacture and supply of road transport and storage tankers for dry bulk products;

-The Group services a diverse client base across the defence, resources, marine, power generation, rail, heavy industrial, mining and infrastructure sectors.
+- Maintenance, repair and overhaul of heavy-duty engines, powertrain, propulsion and gas compression systems; - Design and manufacture of road and rail transportation and storage tankers for dry bulk products; - Product development, manufacture, installation, maintenance and spare parts services for Hedemora Turbochargers and Diesel Engines, for customers in all parts of the world - Maintenance, repair and overhaul of locomotives; - Rollingstock maintenance, products, and services for the Australian and New Zealand rail markets; and - Nationally accredited training, contract labour solutions and outsourced workforce management for the Australian rail and transportation industries The Group services a diverse client base across the defence, resources, marine, power generation, rail, heavy industrial, mining and infrastructure sectors.

-The Group operates globally and employs over 500 people (full-time equivalent) in over twenty locations in three countries.
+The Group operates globally and employs over 500 people (full-time equivalent) in over twenty locations in two countries.